 In goes without saying, that the nose should be black in both black & tan and in wild boar Dachshunds (regardless if they have the dapple/Merle pattern or not).

-A greyish nose can be considered as the sign of possible dilution and penalized, even if the judge has to be able to distinguish between a so called "winter nose" (lack of vitamins) and natural dilution (incorrect pigmentation due to diluted colour, e.g. blue & tan).
+Facial Region (Nose & Muzzle)

 It should be clear as well, that brown & tan and brown wild boar dogs (with or without dapple / Merle pattern) have no black pigmentation at all, and therefore their noses can (and must) be only brown (not reddish, but brown, and the darker, the better); all tendencies towards dilution should be noticed and penalized.